keelback-code/out-proud/README.md

 ![CSS and Javascript](static/images/readme-images/code-validation-2.jpg)

 The settings.py file was not tested - some of the lines are longer than 79 characters but they are required for functionality of the website (Password validators and staticfiles_storage).
 I have tested using standard Python practises to break up the lines and the site does not work, so I have left those lines as is.
-All other Python files pass.
+All other Python files pass without any errors.

 Because of the private nature of the site the HTML could only be checked by direct input.
 Any warnings or errors were directly related to the django templating language.